Farouk-eladawy/TourCare.ai/README.md

-# TourCare.ai - Live Viewer Frontend
+# TourCare.ai - Landing Page

-This project is a Next.js application that provides a live viewer and scripting interface for browser automation tasks.
+This is a modern, responsive landing page for TourCare.ai, a service offering AI-powered automation for tourism operations, specifically targeting GetYourGuide suppliers.

+The project is built with Next.js and Tailwind CSS.

 ## Getting Started